Blakley/CodePunch/README.md

 * Custom calculated typing average (WPM)

 ### Todo:
-  - Use cookies to store users wpm for completed problems.
+  - Use cookies to store users wpm for completed problems
   - Implement other langauges (current only c#)

 ## Deployment

-Simply open the `index.html` file in your browser.
+Simply open the `index.html` file in your browser